Brauney/ShaderInjector/ConfigurationGuide.md

 # Maximum Visual Quality Configuration

 By default as of 2.0 SSGI and it's AO counterpart along with auto exposure are disabled.
-To match the visual fedlity as seen in promotional screenshots and videos heres how to enable them.
+To match the visual fidelity as seen in promotional screenshots and videos heres how to enable them.

 ### SSGI / AO